Methodocracy-Foundation/Methodocracy/README.txt

 Methodocracy Foundation

 What do we want?
 Evidence-based change!
 When do we want it?
-After peer review!
+After peer review and replication!

-A free website for problem-solving made to be like a game.
-It’s similar to Wikipedia, but instead of logging already known information, it focuses on generating new knowledge using established methods.
-Credentialed users and average Joe's can use it alike.
-The kicker is that some of the problems to be solved are how to make the world a better place.
+I'm making a website called Methodocracy.
+I value helping people to reason, and I value helping them to work with others in their reasoning.
+Wikipedia only logs what we already know, I want to start logging our thought processes for what we don't know yet.
+Well then why don't we just use forums or Reddit?
+I'll tell you why.
+It's because are you really satisfied with the quality of most posts?
+Let us use the scientific method and other proven methods to solve the world's problems!

+The website is structured in a way that incentivizes using the scientific method and other proven methods to problem-solve.

 Users browse, search, and submit entries into the knowledge base.
 Entries can disprove, support, replicate, peer-review, allude to, expand upon, break down, summarize, etc. other entries.
 The website calculates and informs users the status of an entry's strength using this system.
 An entry is most meritable if it follows rigorous scientific, philosophical, and ethical methods.
 An entry is least meritable if it is just an opinion or comment, and is less visible when sorting.
 Lower merit entries should not be dismissed, however, because they often inspire more meritable entries to be submitted.